peterskim12/elastic-base/README.md

 project to another directory, place the project-specific files in that dir, and you have an Elastic Stack environment specific for that project that isn't muddled with configs and indexes from other projects.

+## Snapshot and restore

+Use the snapshot.sh and restore.sh scripts to migrate data from one environment to another.

+### snapshot.sh

+* If necessary, copy snapshot.sh to your previous environment.
+* Ensure Elasticsearch is running.
+* Run snapshot.sh within the guest OS.
+This will write the snapshot files in your es_snapshots directory.

+When the snapshot operation is complete, copy the my_backup files from the es_snapshots directory in your previous environment to the es_snapshots dir in your new environment.

+### restore.sh

+Within the guest OS of your new environment, run restore.sh.